isx45128227/MongoVsPostgres/documentacio.md

 With the structure followed, in table tweets we don't have the text used in hashtags if they are used in.
-So in order to add the hashtag to the tweet, there is a function in PLPGSQL that adds the hashtag to each tweet.
+So in order to add the hashtag to the tweet so we can **search in tweets table directly**, there is a function in PLPGSQL that adds the hashtag to each tweet.
 Once we have added all information to twitter database we should run this function.

 * First of all we import the [function](https://github.com/isx45128227/MongoVsPostgres/blob/master/Postgres/funcio_plpgsql.sql) from /tmp, for example.